jentery/engl391/activity.md

 # Activity Analysis

-This assignment prompts you to attend to the [game you selected](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) to study this term by treating it as an activity system.
+This assignment prompts you to attend to a game by treating it as an activity system.
 The assignment should also prepare you to compose your [player story](final.html) for the course.

 ## Before You Respond